Nature Stuff mdavid.com.au

 Then every new time I saw a Huntsman I did the same thing, but I made a point of moving in closer to it than the last time, reaching a point where I felt really uncomfortable again.
 Then I’d just stay put — not retreating but standing there watching it until my nervous reaction (feeling freaked out and shivering and stuff) eased off.

 Over the course of about three or four visits by Huntsmans I got to the point where I was able to walk right up to them and catch them in a plastic container so I could take them outside.
 The process I went through, without even realising there was a name for it, is called desensitising.
 Huntsmans don’t freak me out any more.
-Okay I’m not sure I’d want to marry one, but I now kind of admire them and think they’re pretty cool and often happily get ridiculously close to them to take my wildlife photos.
+In fact now I now kind of admire them and think they’re pretty cool.
+I often happily get ridiculously close to them to take my wildlife photos.

 So that’s how I handled my fear of Huntsmans.
 Forgive me if I leave it to the Huntsmans to figure out what to do with their fear of humans.